-The income or revenue received before it is earned is known as unearned income or revenue or income received in advance.
-Income or revenue is earned when the process of the provision of goods or services has been completed.
-Any income or revenue received before the completion of such process is considered unearned income or revenue.
+Income or revenue is earned when the process of providing goods or services has been completed.
+Any income or revenue that is received before being earned is known as unearned income or income received in advance.

-Unearned income or revenue is accounted for using one of the two methods.
-These are liability method and income method.
-We shall discuss both on this page.
+Unearned income or revenue is accounted for using either the liability method or the income method.

-Under liability method, the whole amount received in advance is initially recorded as liability by debiting cash and crediting unearned revenue or income.
+Under the liability method, the whole amount received in advance is initially recorded as a liability by debiting cash and crediting unearned revenue or income.
 The journal entry is given below:

-At the end of the accounting period, the following adjusting entry is made to convert a part of unearned revenue into earned revenue.
+At the end of the accounting period, the following adjusting entry is made to convert a portion of the unearned revenue into earned revenue.

-Under income method, the entire amount received in advance is recorded as income by making the following journal entry:
+Under the income method, the entire amount received in advance is recorded as income using the following journal entry:

-If a portion remains unearned at the end of the accounting period, it is converted into liability by making the following adjusting entry:
+If a portion remains unearned at the end of the accounting period, it is converted into a liability with the following adjusting entry:

-Mr. Green Light will record the following journal entry at the time of receipt of $3,600 cash from client:
+Mr. Green Light will record the following journal entry at the time of the receipt of $3,600 in cash from his client:

-Mr. Green Light will record the following journal entry at the time of receipt of cash:
+Mr. Green Light will record the following journal entry at the time of the receipt of cash:

-It may be seen that the amount of adjusting entry under both the methods is different but final amounts are the same i.e, cash received 3,600, commission revenue $2,400 and unearned commission $1,200.
+Students may note that the amount of the adjusting entry under both the methods is different, but the final amounts are the same (i.e, cash received is 3,600, commission revenue is $2,400, and unearned commission is $1,200).